Blue Owl Capital Inc. (OWL) Shares Down Despite Recent Market Volatility

-Blue Owl Capital Inc. (NYSE: OWL)’s stock price has decreased by -0.81 compared to its previous closing price of 12.41.
-Despite this, the company has seen a loss of -8.95% in its stock price over the last five trading days.
+Blue Owl Capital Inc. (NYSE: OWL)’s stock price has decreased by -1.21 compared to its previous closing price of 12.40.
+However, the company has seen a -3.24% decrease in its stock price over the last five trading sessions.
 Barron’s reported on 08/04/22 that Blue Owl Stock Is Higher as Earnings Beat Forecasts

 Is It Worth Investing in Blue Owl Capital Inc. (NYSE: OWL) Right Now?